Learning Heterogeneous Agent Cooperation via Multiagent League Training

 \subsection{Main Results.}

-We compared our HLT method with FT-Qmix on two main common metrics, namely win rate and test reward.
+We compared our HLT method with FT-Qmix on two main metrics, namely win rate and averaged test reward.
 Each score is averaged over 160 test episodes, and then averaged again over 4 independent experiments launched by different random seeds.
-From the results shown in Fig.\ref{table:performance}, HLT has the best performance among all models, despite the fact that HLT does not use any state information.
+According to Table.1, HLT has the best performance among all models, despite the fact that HLT does not use any state information.